AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 Do not leave any field blank.
 Even if there is not a dollar value to add, enter $0 as the dollar amount.

-Bing Ads and Google AdWords costs do not need to be entered or updated because Bizible automatically pulls this data from its API connection with these platforms.
+Bing Ads and Google AdWords costs do not need to be entered or updated because Marketo Measure automatically pulls this data from its API connection with these platforms.

 **Step 4: Save file in CSV format**

 If you are working in Google Sheets, be sure to download the file first.
-Do not exclude or delete any monthly data as it will cause difficulties when trying to upload the CSV file to Bizible later.
+Do not exclude or delete any monthly data as it will cause difficulties when trying to upload the CSV file to Marketo Measure later.

 **Step 5: Upload the CSV file**

-Go to the **Cost** section of the Bizible app and click **Upload.CSV**.
+Go to the **Cost** section of the Marketo Measure app and click **Upload.CSV**.
 The system will refresh and reflect the new information.

 ## FAQ {#faq}

 **Why are numbers appearing in the CSV**

-If no value is entered at a higher level like Channel or Subchannel, Bizible will automatically sum of the child levels for you, which will be presented once your file is uploaded.
-Also, if the sum of the children is less than a value entered for the parent, Bizible will add an “Other” row to show the difference in the total.
+If no value is entered at a higher level like Channel or Subchannel, Marketo Measure will automatically sum of the child levels for you, which will be presented once your file is uploaded.
+Also, if the sum of the children is less than a value entered for the parent, Marketo Measure will add an “Other” row to show the difference in the total.

 **How are the Campaigns determined in the list that I’m seeing?**